winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-13.md

 Also, it includes some non-functional requirements:
 - The Bucket should be replicated across different regions
-  - +100 if we are able to do the same for azure as well
-- Least privileged permissions are granted:
+- Least privileged permissions syntax is defined in RFC
-  - Give all permissions unless stated otherwise
-  - If the developer explicitly set permissions, give only the stated permissions
-- The code should work on sim, aws, azure
+- The code should work on sim, aws
 - VScode should help developers with code completion and hover
   - Windows support - vscode extention should work on windows
   - Hover: when you hover over a symbol you get its type information
-  - Code Completion:
-    - VScode should complete keywords (for, bring, if...)  in the right context
-    - VScode should complete symbols in scope
-    - VScode should complete fields and methods of a object
-    - VScode should complete type annotation after using the :
 - Console should be able to show all resources, and interact with them
+- The wing command can be used in windows

 ```ts (wing)
 bring cloud;